When we are talking to children about science, we often think carefully about the language we use, and the way we explain things.

 Over the last week or so, I have been at a (virtual) conference on communicating science, and I found one of the talks particularly interesting.
 It was given by researchers who are involved in the Move2Learn project, looking at how movement, particularly hand movements, can help children learn science concepts.

 The idea that movement is involved in learning is nothing new.
 Often called ‘embodied learning’, scientists have known for decades that physical experiences, like doing experiments, are an important part of learning.
 And you may have heard of VARK learning styles and 'kinaesthetic learners' who prefer to learn by physically doing something for themselves.
-(Although what that actually does to boost learning outcomes is another question for an upcoming blog!)
+(Although what that actually does to boost learning outcomes is another question, as we explain in that blog!)

 But looking specifically at gestures is a newer field.
 If you watch an adult interacting with a child, you will see that both naturally use their hands to explain things.
 But this research is hinting at the idea that kids might be able to grasp concepts using their hands (pun intended!) that they might not yet be able to explain in words.